tjiangHIT/rMETL/README.md

 ---
 ### Installation

-Current version of rMETL needs to be run on Linux operating system.
+Current version of rMETL has been tested on 64bit Linux operating system.
 The source code is written in python, and can be directly download from: https://github.com/hitbc/rMETL A mirror is also in: https://github.com/tjiangHIT/rMETL The INSTALL.sh is attached.
 Use the bash command for generating the executable file.